hrishin/hrishidev/_posts/2025-11-02-linux-security-isolation-apis-course.markdown

 Recently, I had the opportunity to attend the **Linux Security and Isolation APIs** course offered by [man7.org Training](https://man7.org/training/secisol/index.html), delivered by Michael Kerrisk, author of *The Linux Programming Interface*.
 This four-day deep dive into the low-level Linux features that power containers, virtualization, and sandboxing was an eye-opening experience that connected the dots between historical computing concepts and modern cloud infrastructure.

 What became particularly fascinating as we explored namespaces, cgroups, seccomp, and SELinux is how all these capabilities trace their roots back to fundamental concepts in time-sharing systems and isolation in the context of security.
-Modern containerization and virtualization are, in many ways, side effects or biproducts of solving these deeper security and resource isolation challenges.
+Modern containerization and virtualization are, in many ways, side effects or by-product of solving these deeper security and resource isolation challenges.

 ## The Historical Context: From Time-Sharing to Containers